Links on Android Authority may earn us a commission. Learn more.

 It’s one of the biggest video game franchises of all time, and it has expanded into other entertainment media as well.
-In 2022, after nearly nine years in development, Microsoft’s Halo games will finally be turned into a live-action Halo TV series, to be shown on the Paramount Plus streaming service.
+In 2022, after nearly nine years in development, Microsoft’s Halo games have finally been adapted into a live-action Halo TV series, available to watch on the Paramount Plus streaming service.

 Read more: Best Paramount Plus TV shows

 So what is this Halo TV show all about?
 Who is in charge of its creation, and who stars in the series?
-Here’s everything you need to know about the Halo TV series, including its long road from its announcement in 2013 to its (hopeful) release in 2022.
+Here’s everything you need to know about the Halo TV series, including its long road from its announcement in 2013 to its release on March 24, 2022.

 You can sign up for Paramount Plus right now at the link below.
 It costs as low as $4.99 a month, with ads, with a seven day free trial:

 Just in case you are not familiar with the source material, Halo is a video game series that was first created by developer Bungie.
 The games themselves are set in a far future timeline, where humanity is fighting a war against an alien species called the Covenant.
 The games frequently center on one character, the augmented Spartan-II human warrior John-117, better known as Master Chief.
 The name Halo refers to an artificial world shaped like a ring that is the main setting for the first game.

 After showing off an early build of the first Halo game at the MacWorld trade conference in 1999, Bungie was acquired by Microsoft.
 The first game in the series, the first-person shooter Halo: Combat Evolved, was released as a launch title for the first Xbox console in 2001.
 The game was both a critical and sales hit and helped to make Microsoft a big contender in the game console industry.